whitestranger7/react-native-orientation-turbo/README.md

 # react-native-orientation-turbo

-A React Native library for controlling device orientation with support for locking to portrait, landscape orientations.
+A React Native library for controlling device orientation with support for locking to portrait, landscape orientations, and real-time orientation change subscriptions.
 Built with **Turbo Modules** for optimal performance.

 ## Features

-**Modern Architecture**: Built with React Native Turbo Modules
-**Cross Platform**: Support for both iOS and Android
-**Orientation Locking**: Lock to portrait or landscape orientations
-**Orientation Detection**: Get current device orientation
-**TypeScript**: Full TypeScript support with type definitions
-**Performance**: Native performance with Turbo Module architecture
+**Modern Architecture**: Built with React Native Turbo Modules **Cross Platform**: Support for both iOS and Android **Orientation Locking**: Lock to portrait or landscape orientations **Real-time Subscriptions**: Subscribe to orientation changes with live updates **TypeScript**: Full TypeScript support with type definitions **Performance**: Native performance with Turbo Module architecture

 ## Requirements